kapoor/CodePath_Android_Bootcamp/README.md

 1. ToDoApp - has file persistence
 2. FirstDemo - Introduces custom layouts and adapters to create customized a list view
 3. TipCalculator - first assignment, introduces explicit Intents and bundles
-4. GRidImageSearcher - second assignment - Introduces asynch networking, using of SmartImageViews, GridView and EndlessScrolling in a GridView
+4. GridImageSearcher - second assignment - Introduces asynch networking, using of SmartImageViews, GridView and EndlessScrolling in a GridView.
+Also how sharing works
 5. LoginScreenReplica - Quick 30 min exercise in class to demo how to replicate real world apps
 6. HardNetworkingDemo - To use Android SDK provided AsynchTasks (instead of third party library) to see how async tasks actually work
 7. RottenTomatoesDemo - shows an "activity-client-model-adapter" design pattern to use for typical Android applications that make RESTful calls